escodb/design/src/failure-handling.md

 likely to succeed.
 For example, an authorization failure most likely indicates that your credentials are not valid, and repeating the request with the same credentials will not work.
 This sort of failure should be reported to the application as an exception so that appropriate action can be taken.
-VaultDB itself should not attempt to recover from the failure, it should just stop executing the current task.
+EscoDB itself should not attempt to recover from the failure, it should just stop executing the current task.
 All calls to the Query API that are part of the current task should fail with an exception.
 It's possible that this means some